 We are excited to announce that we have evolved our quarterly SME Confidence Index into the CEO Confidence Index; a compelling economic indicator that truly reflects the business environment in which leaders are operating.

 Former ANZ Chief Economist and Industry Professor at the UTS Business School, Warren Hogan, has joined TEC, to provide robust insights and strategic analysis of economic, business and financial market trends.
-Warren Hogan analysis investigates business conditions, confidence and the mindset of Australian business leaders

 The findings from the Q4 2018 survey suggests optimism in the economy is waning as we begin 2019.
 Although optimism about the economy has retreated, confidence in the ability to successfully navigate these tricky economic times remain high.